zachkirsch/personal_site/_posts/2017-02-24-adventures-and-misadventures.markdown

 layout: post
 title:  "Adventures and Misadventures"
 date:   2017-02-24 18:36:29 -0500
-categories: E-list
+categories:
+    - Abroad Update
 ---

-Hello E-list!
+Hello!

 It's been almost 7 weeks since I've arrived in Milan, so I think it's about time I give you another update.
-I am happy to report that only one person has requested to be taken off the e-list, and to spite him, I am emailing this update to him twice.
-(Sorry Ron).

 To sum up my abroad experience so far in one word: new.
 I am learning a new language, meeting new people, trying new foods, visiting new places, and doing